yv-was-taken/gim/README.md

 ### `gim help`

-- Prints the current message to the console.
+- Prints the contents of this file to the console.